Developed by 1199SEIU Training & Employment Funds and Primary Care Development Corporation

 The Care Coordination Fundamentals program will help participants to become responsive, informed communicators who can effectively connect patients to the continuum of care.
 The program is targeted to staff in a multitude of job titles, including patient care technicians, medical assistants, social work assistants, community health workers, customer service representatives, unit clerks, and patient navigators.

-To find out more about this exciting program, please fill out your contact information below.
+To find out more about this exciting program, please contact us at [email protected].